 You loosen your grip on inherited certainty.

-You subtract, as a sculptor subtracts stone, until the figure that was always there stands revealed.
+You subtract, like a sculptor removes stone, until the figure that was always there emerges revealed.

 Or you can practice by remembering.